• Skip to primary navigation

 Calculating pan surface area

-Adjusting for volume is a large part of successfully converting a recipe for a different pan size, but surface area is important, too!
-The depth of what you’re baking can result in a different baking time, and the last thing you want is to put all this work into converting the recipe, making the recipe, and then baking it too long.
+Adjusting for volume is a large part of successfully converting a recipe for a different pan size, but the surface area is important, too!
+The depth of what you're baking can result in a different baking time, and the last thing you want is to put all this work into converting the recipe, making the recipe, and then baking it too long.
 Dry cake makes Leslie sad.

-First you need to calculate the surface area of each pan:
+First, you need to calculate the surface area of each pan:

 Surface area for rectangular and square pans